DSCHUFS/CodeFestival-FE/README.md

 };
 ```

+### FAQ Page Content
+If you need to update the content of the FAQ page, update the `src/constants/faq.ts` file.

 To set up the latest competition, simply modify the `current` section in the `FESTIVAL` object.
 The previous
 competition, represented by `6`, will be archived automatically.